 Keeper of Irish Antiquities

-Amongst recent publications are a two-volume work on burial archaeology, Breaking ground, finding graves—reports on the excavations of burials undertaken by the National Museum of Ireland 1927-2006 and a study of the prehistoric gold in the collection of Robert Day.
+Maeve has published on burial archaeology, on Viking-age material and on the early medieval collections.
+Among her recent publications are a two-volume co-edited work on burial archaeology, Breaking ground, finding graves—reports on the excavations of burials undertaken by the National Museum of Ireland 1927-2006 and The Treasury: A guide to the exhibition.

 Maeve holds a BA in Archaeology and History and an MA in Archaeology from University College Cork.
 She joined the Museum in 2001 as a curatorial researcher on the Unpublished Burials Project.
 Since 2004, as full-time Assistant Keeper in the Irish Antiquities Division, she has engaged in a wide range of curatorial tasks including fieldwork and excavation, lecturing and outreach.
 She has represented the Irish Antiquities Division in a number of national and international projects and committees.